DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/readme.md

 ## Honors IT Documentation

 Our online documentation can be found at [Honors FreshService](http://honorscollege.freshservice.com) The folder struture here mimics the structure inside the FreshService "Solutions" section.
+The documentation is written in Markdown.
+A cheatsheet for markdown can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 To get started: